joecorcoran/grassroots-licc/content/about.md

 +++
 title = "About us"
-description = "Our vision for the International CLP" kind = "page"
+kind = "page"
+description = "We are five Labour and Momentum members who want to bring the LI members together"
 +++

 We want a Constituency Labour Party that: